Megan Thee Stallion receives Humanitarian Award - DefenderNetwork.com

-Megan Pete, also known as Megan Thee Stallion, received the 18th Congressional District Humanitarian Award Sunday afternoon in Houston.
+Megan Pete, also known as Megan Thee Stallion, recently received the 18th Congressional District Humanitarian Award.

 Congresswoman Sheila Jackson Lee presented Megan with the award and shared her gratitude to have a young woman like her give back to the community.